 Over the years we’ve seen many guides and articles on steps to take so you don’t regret your next team learning system or authoring tool.
-In our experience, these 4 questions set the stage for any engagement with a vendor.
+In our experience, these 4 questions set the stage for any engagement with a vendor of an LMS.

 1) What are the top two current learning headaches in my organization which keeps me up at night?
 Can a learning vendor easily solve them?

 There are probably more than two!
 For example, your headache could be; “It takes too long and too many resources to use my current LMS or authoring tool” or “My team doesn’t have time to create all the new training my learning audience is asking for”.
 Limiting to two or three top pains makes it clearer to you and easier to see which vendors are really able to solve them.